 Leftover ham can be a pain.
 We usually cook a ham for Christmas because it’s the one time of the year it’s so cheap (we got ours at 89 cents a pound!).
 The hubs and I also like keeping the ham bone for ham and pea soup in the new year.
 It’s been a running tradition.

 This year we almost didn’t get the ham because there wasn’t any people to cook for except ourselves.
 In the end we had another couple for Christmas and made the ham (yay!).
 The new camera hadn’t yet arrived by Christmas day so I couldn’t take any nice pictures of it.
 We used a Nigella Lawson recipe this year – Ham in Cola.
 I had previously made the ham in cola back home in Singapore and it was very well received.
 We couldn’t find a mild cured gammon (very European…) so we just used a normal city ham and it turned out well.
 You just need to make sure you have a pot big enough to fit the ham in.
 We bought the smallest bone-in ham we could find (9.5 pounds).
 Another advantage of this recipe is that most of the cooking is done on the stove so you can use your oven to do other things like roast vegetables and bake the corn pudding – both of which I had to do.
 You only need to put the ham in for 10-20 minutes at the end to give the glaze a nice char.
 Recipe below, adjust the amount of ingredients needed depending on the size of your ham.
 We had to double the recipe.

 - 1 (4 1/4 to 4 1/2-pound) bone in ham

 - 1 onion, peeled, cut in 1/2

 - 1 handful cloves

-- 1 heaping tablespoon molasses (I used more, enough to cover the outside of the ham)
+- 1 heaping tablespoon molasses or more to cover the outside of the ham

 - 2 teaspoons English mustard powder